anrbn/GCP-Attack-Defense/README.md

   <img src="https://github.com/anrbn/blog/blob/main/images/33.jpg">
 </p>

-Let's call the Cloud Function API using both gRPC and REST to deploy a Cloud Function (Code Upload Source: Cloud Storage).
+Let's call the Cloud Function API using both gRPC and REST to update a Cloud Function (Code Upload Source: Cloud Storage).

 ### Updating a Cloud Function via Cloud Function API (gRPC)

-Here's a little tool I made that uses gRPC to communicate with the Cloud Function API and perform various tasks on Cloud Functions such as deployment, updatation, setting IAM Binding etc all while using the lowest privileges possible.

-We will be utilizing this tool to accomplish all related tasks pertaining to Cloud Function and gRPC all through this blog.
-Before we deploy the function, let's check the permission the user holds first.
+Let's use the tool update a Cloud Function.
+But first let's confirm we have the permission to update a Cloud Function.

 ```powershell
 py.exe .\main.py --project-id <project-id> --checkperm